2 min read

 To learn the basics of compound interest, debt, loans, and other core financial topics, I recommend the Khan Academy Finance Course.
 It’s the course that got me up and running quickly when I first became interested in personal finance.
 It’s also completely free.

 If you want to take it one step further, start reading personal finance blogs on a regular basis.
-A nice place to start is Rockstar Finance, who features three of the best money articles on the web every weekday.
-They also have the most extensive directory of personal finance blogs I have ever seen, with over 1,500 blogs in their catalog.
+A nice place to discover these blogs is Collecting Wisdom, a site I created that collects the best personal finance articles from around the web.

 A little financial education goes a long way.
 Learn the basics and benefit for life.